Adélia Prado: Literary career

 Prado's work has also been published in translation in The Paris Review, Antaeus, Field, and American Poetry Review.
 It has been included in The Ecco Anthology of International Poetry and The Farrar Straus Giroux Book of Twentieth Century Latin American Poetry.

 Awards and recognitions

 The Brazilian National Library's Jornal de Poesia (Poetry Journal) polled intellectuals in 1998 to compile A Lista Dos 20 (the "List of Twenty") foremost living poets.
 Prado ranked fourth.

-In 2000, Adélia was featured in the prestigious Brazilian "Cadernos de Literatura Brasileira" produced by the Instituto Moreira Salles.
+In 2000, Adélia was featured in the prestigious Brazilian "Cadernos de Literatura Brasileira" produced by the Moreira Salles Institute.

 Prado was a featured reader at FLIP (Paraty International Literary Festival) in 2006, an event that drew large interest to her work.

 In 2014, she received the Griffin Lifetime Recognition Award, presented by the trustees of the Griffin Poetry Prize.

+In 2024 she was awarded the Camões Prize.